StormingMoose/ESP-Rider_Tracked_Vehicle/README.md

 # ESP-Rider_Tracked_Vehicle

-L9110S moto driver software for a tracked, crawler type vehicle.
+Cellphone control using a L9110S moto driver software for a tracked, crawler type vehicle.

 Uses an ESP32 Dev kit module to control a small tracked vehicles direction and speed with a L9110S H-bridge.